[object Object]

 • Mimo’s community: If you’re using Mimo, you can connect with the community to get guidance, share insights, and collaborate with your fellow learners.

-• Web development: Building and maintaining websites or web applications using a complex Python web framework like Django or Flask.
-You need a solid grasp of Python basics, HTML, CSS, and JavaScript to thrive.
+• Web developer: Building and maintaining websites or web applications using a complex Python web framework like Django or Flask.
+Here, you’ll need a solid grasp of Python basics, HTML, CSS, and JavaScript.

 • Data analyst: Collecting, cleaning, analyzing, and visualizing data using Python libraries like Pandas, NumPy, and Matplotlib.
 Go for this if you have strong analytical skills and familiarity with statistics.